 The headlight is a semi-sealed beam type which uses a replaceable headlight (halogen) bulb.
-A bulb can be replaced from inside the engine compartment without removing the headlight assembly.
+Because the headlight assembly must be removed from the vehicle for bulb replacement, see your NISSAN dealer.

 - High pressure halogen gas is sealed inside the halogen bulb.
-The bulb may break if the glass envelope is scratched or the bulb is dropped. - When handling the bulb, do not touch the glass envelope. - DO NOT TOUCH THE BULB WITH BARE HANDS. - Use the same number and wattage as originally installed:
+The bulb may break if the glass envelope is scratched or the bulb is dropped. - When handling the bulb, do not touch the glass envelope. - DO NOT TOUCH THE BULB WITH BARE HANDS.

+Use the same number and wattage as originally installed: